arnog/mathlive/tutorials/MASTON.md

 The **Math Abstract Syntax Tree Object Notation** is a lightweight data interchange format for mathematical notation.

-It is human-readable, while being easy for computers to generate and parse.
+It is human-readable, while being easy for machines to generate and parse.

 It is built on the JSON [1] format.
-Its focus is on interoperability between software programs to facilitate the exchange of mathematical data, as well as the building of complex software through software components communicating with a common format.
+Its focus is on interoperability between software programs to facilitate the exchange of mathematical data, as well as the building of complex software through the integration of software components communicating with a common format.

-It is not suitable for a visual representation of arbitrary mathematical notations, and as such is not a replacement for LaTeX or MathML.
+It is not suitable as a visual representation of arbitrary mathematical notations, and as such is not a replacement for LaTeX or MathML.

 ## Examples